 Things are (also) brewing in multicultural Afrikaanderwijk on the south side where I used to live and it makes me curious to keep an eye out and to (re)discover the neighbourhoods here.

 I organised a bike tour which brought us to several spots.
-One of them was Sharp Sharp Cakebar run by Renate and her partner Frank.
+One of them was Sharp Sharp Cakebar run by Renate & her partner Frank.
 They were very hospitable to invite us for a tasting of their homemade products, yum!

-Two designers who made vegan cakes for family and friends so tasty, they won a prize for it.
+Two designers making vegan cakes for family and friends so tasty, they won a prize for it.
 The cakes got in high demand, resulting in selling them at several places and opening their own store since 2016.

 Their 30+ types and 100% vegan cakes and cookies are pure and plant based with Fair trade chocolate but without gluten, refined sugar and palm oil.
 They work with and search for the best suppliers of organic produce.